 - Reading: Read the entire syllabus at least without making notes.
 Then, go through it again and make notes of the important points in your own words.

-- Review: Don’t forget to review the notes after finishing your studies and summarise your notes
+- Review: Don’t forget to review the notes after finishing your studies and summarize your notes

 7. Do not compromise on sleep: